Z7_OHHGG4G0PGE04064NBEIILJKN4

 Metrics and Goals

 Results of quantifying our financed emissions using the PCAF methodology (Partnership for Carbon Accounting Financials).
-See the results of our financed issues.
+See the results of our financed emissions.

 We have voluntarily adhered to various frameworks to stay current, apply best practices, and report on our management.